Do You Believe?

 The Estate Agent

-Who sold both Sharon’s and my Uncle’s properties was a five minute walk away and after waiting for his customers to leave, I wandered in and introduced myself.
+Who sold both Susan’s and my Uncle’s properties was a five minute walk away and after waiting for his customers to leave, I wandered in and introduced myself.

 He looked vague for a second and I mentioned my Uncle.